antonlukyanov/dl-docker/README.md

 # Deep learning image based on deepo

 If you work on a server where you do not have normal root access, then running docker containers with root user might become a problem: files created by container will be saved with root owner and permissions.
 You will not be able to edit your files.
 Also running containers with correctly configured users lets you easily monitor which user uses computational resources.
-This repository contains a few images along with the collection of scripts which allow you to run containers with correct user permissions from one image in a multiuser environment.
+This repository contains a few images along with the collection of scripts which allow you to run containers with correct user permissions from a collection of base images in a multiuser environment.

 ## Quick start